Southern Empire Resources (CVE:SMP) Trading Up 28.6% – Still a Buy?

-Shares of Southern Empire Resources Corp.
-(CVE:SMP – Get Free Report) were up 28.6% on Tuesday .
-The stock traded as high as C$0.05 and last traded at C$0.05.
-Approximately 119,895 shares were traded during mid-day trading, a decline of 25% from the average daily volume of 160,473 shares.
+Southern Empire Resources Corp.
+(CVE:SMP – Get Free Report) shares were up 28.6% during mid-day trading on Wednesday .
+The company traded as high as C$0.05 and last traded at C$0.05.
+Approximately 119,895 shares traded hands during mid-day trading, a decline of 25% from the average daily volume of 160,473 shares.
 The stock had previously closed at C$0.04.

 About Southern Empire Resources